 In this study the rats pressed the lever for morphine very actively, but the level of lever pressing for PPL-103 was consistent with rat pressing for saline – thereby demonstrating no euphoria (and likewise no dysphoria) whatsoever, even at supra-analgesic doses.
 These results are consistent with previous studies of PPL-103, including Conditioned Place Preference (CPP) / Conditioned Place Aversion (CPA) studies conducted by Stanford Research Institute (SRI).
 In those studies it was found that PPL-103 did not induce a significant CPP (euphoria) and demonstrated no CPA (dysphoria) whatsoever.

-The cost and risk of achieving a New Drug Approval (NDA) from the FDA is substantially lower than other NMEs with equivalent market potential.
 Few drug classes have more longitudinal testing data than opioids for use as a predictor of success in trials.
 Therefore, the risk of pharmaceutical product development is significantly reduced compared to the risk of developing less understood and potentially problematic drug classes.

 Furthermore, a vast amount of opioid testing data is available concerning the transition of effects of pure opioid compounds from animals to humans.
 Consequently, our scientific experts and advisors predict that the risk of problems in toxicology and safety pharmacology is very low.
 The predictive validity from animals to humans is very high, and thus there is a high level of confidence that the compounds will be safe, effective and beneficial for humans.